BenTaylorPublic/screeps/README.md

     Set it every time.
     In the spawning logic, just check if the tickstolive of the miner is <= minerTravelTime.
     Problem is they'll just get later and later unless it measures it to 1 move AWAY from the cachePos...

+Hauling between rooms
+    (Energy, and minerals), when starting room is RoomStage 8 (maybe 7?)
+    Might help to speed up getting all rooms to 8?

 Room stages 6 to 7:
     RCL